mankadronit/60DaysofUdacity-Challenge/README.md

 - Worked on Sentiment Analysis in Code Mixed language.
 - Developed a Sub-Word RNN.
 - Also started Hackathon Sentimento!
 All the best to all the participants.
 ---

+### Day 31 - Sunday, 28th July
+- Worked on the Sentiment Classification Hackathon Sentimento.
+- Tried on different pre-processing techniques and different models on the dataset.

+---

+### Day 32 - Monday, 29th July
+- Completed Hackathon Sentimento!
+- Learned a lot about TFIDF and text preprocessing.
+- Scored 0.89 on the leaderboard.
+---